Experience the miracle of juice fasting/feasting, as a means of detoxifying your body

 All that I have to say here about safe juice fasting includes using a safe juice extractor.
 I often discourage use of a centrifugal juicer for juice fasting as it may do more harm to you than good.
-Please read about whether your juicer is safe (will open a new window).
+Please read about whether your juicer is safe.

 If you can, invest in a good gear juicer (like the Alpha Juicer or the Green Power Kempo) that will last you a lifetime in providing you fresh juices in the best form.
 Another disadvantage of using a centrifugal juicer is that it’s not as effective for juicing green vegetables which are the most important ingredients in a healing fast.
 Also, a word of caution, by using a centrifugal juicer, the result of your juice fast may not be as effective as if you would use a gear juicer.